compas-dev/compas/docs/devguide.rst

-Although we still have a significant backlog of existing functionality not yet covered by unit tests, at least all newly added functionality should have a cooresponding test.
+Although we still have a significant backlog of existing functionality not yet covered by unit tests, at least all newly added functionality should have a corresponding test.

 We use ``pytest`` as a testing framework.
 The tests are in the ``tests`` folder at the root of the repo.